Arzio/NoDelayMC/README.md

 First, clone or download this repository.
 Personally, I recommend you to use IntelliJ IDEA and clone it.

-Supposing you are using IntelliJ IDEA, after cloning the repository, select the "Export Jar" gradle task and run it.
+By supposing you are using IntelliJ IDEA, after cloning the repository, select the "Export Jar" gradle task and run it.
 This will build and generate the .jar file in the build/libs/ folder.
 The build/libs/ folder is in the same folder of your project.

 ## How can I use it?
 The instructions are already in the software.
+It's very easy to use.